Ludgershall, Wiltshire: Parish church

 There has been a church at Ludgershall since the 12th century; it was granted to Amesbury Priory in 1228 and united with Biddesden in 1446.
 Faberstown was added to the ecclesiastical parish in 1945, and since 1979 the name of the parish is Ludgershall and Faberstown.

 The parish church of St James has a blocked doorway and a north window from the 12th century.
 The chancel was rebuilt in the early 13th century and the transepts and north chapel were added in the 14th.
 The tower was rebuilt or extensively repaired in 1675.
 Wiltshire Museum, Devizes, has an 1805 watercolour of the church by John Buckler.
 In restoration of 1873 by J.L.
 Pearson the roofs were replaced, the tower heightened and the south porch added.

 The tower has six bells, two from the 17th century.
 The building was designated as Grade I listed in 1964.

 The font is probably from the 15th century.
 There is a large monument to Richard Brydges (1500–1588), his wife Jane Spencer and their family, described by Pevsner as "one of the most important of its date in England".
 Also buried in the church is John Webb (1667–1724).
 The organ was built by Walker in 1853.

 Biddesden House

 Biddesden House, now a Grade I listed house and home to an Arabian Horse stud farm, is described in the Imperial Gazetteer of England and Wales (1870–72) as being the chief residence of the parish of Ludgershall.
 The previous building was built before 1693 and the present building was built between 1711 and 1712.

 Corunna Barracks

-During the Second World War, Army depots were built to the north and south of Tidworth Road.
-The War Office transferred the Army Medical Store to a site west of the railway station.
-The US Army prepared vehicles for the invasion of Europe at the depot in 1943.
-The barracks were home to 26 Engineer Regiment, Royal Engineers prior to 2015, when they were demolished to make way for military housing.
+Corunna Barracks was established during the Second World War; the US Army prepared vehicles for the invasion of Europe at the depot in 1943.
+The barracks were later home to 26 Engineer Regiment, Royal Engineers.
+The buildings were demolished in 2015 to make way for military housing.